sandialabs/SmartDBs/README.md

   4. bac120.sp_labels.tree
   5. sp_clusters_r207.tsv

-Untar the *metadata*.tar.gz files.
-You can then delete the zipped versions or the program will do it for you (the .tar.gz file would interfere).
+Untar the metadata files.
+The program will automatically delete the .tar.gz as these files would interfere with how the program runs.

 ### Mash
 This program requires the installation of MASH v2.0 or greater.
 Mash can be downloaded from: https://github.com/marbl/Mash/releases.